How To Adapt Your Plans & Rides To New Sledding Realities For The Coming Winter…

 Several other considerations come to mind.
 With access to indoor services possibly being limited, the first is staying warm.
 How often have you stopped for a coffee or hot chocolate on a frigid day to take the chill off?
 That may not be as easy this winter.
 So, be more careful about what you wear for riding and err on the side of heat.
 This is especially important while riding with children.

 One secret to keeping warm is to ensure your hands and feet are comfy.
 So wear the warmest boots and gloves you can find.
 Like my deep freeze rated Baffin boots and FXR Heated Recon Gloves.
 Also, it’s time to bring out the handlebar muffs and heavy socks.
-And crank up the heated handlebar.
+And crank up the heated handlebars.
 Plus, carry extra layers and chemical warmers just in case.
 Eat hearty breakfasts to boost your bod’s internal heating ability.
 And snack often enough to keep your internal furnace well stoked.
+Click here for more stay warm tips!

 Taking A Pee…and More!